bpbradley/ansible-role-komodo/README.md

 ### Note on Generated Passkeys

 Enabling passkey generation for unique periphery passkeys with `generate_server_passkey=true` is potentially valuable, but if doing so remember to *always* enable this feature whenever you update or install that server.

-For example, if you generated a random passkey on install, and then *DIDN'T* generate a random passkey or set a passkey on a future update, it would overwrite the passkey.
-If you generated a passkey on install, and then disabled server management entirely on updates, then the role will have no knowledge of that generated passkey and it will not include that passkey in its allowed passkeys list, meaning you will lose connection.
+For example, if you generated a random passkey on install, and then *DIDN'T* generate a random passkey or set a passkey on a future update, it would not have a server passkey to provide to the server, and it will update it with no passkey.

+Further, if you generated a passkey on install, and then disabled server management entirely on updates, then the role will have no knowledge of that generated passkey and it will not include that passkey in its allowed passkeys list, meaning you may be using no passkey at all.

 Basically, the simple advice is to *ALWAYS* have `generate_server_passkey=true` or *ALWAYS* have `generate_server_passkey=false` for each server.
 I recommend setting these variables directly in an inventory file.
 See [`examples/server_management/inventory/all.yml`](./examples/server_management/inventory/all.yml) for an example.

+If this is not preferred, you can always generate on install, and then record the generated passkeys and include that explicitly in your `komodo_passkeys` from thereon.
+Or you can of course just always set your own randomly generated `server_passkey`

 ### Overriding default configuration templates